Record context visible Guided intake list Outcome stated

 Use the first conversation to confirm fit, scope, and support expectations.

-This review-host route should not pretend there is already a broad self-serve request mechanism behind it.
-The honest next step is a guided evaluation of one workflow so the buyer and team can decide whether Native Intake is a practical fit for the next rollout step.
+This route should not imply that a self-serve funnel already exists behind it.
+The next step is a guided review of one workflow so the buyer and team can decide whether Native Intake is a practical fit.

 Review the workflow that currently creates cleanup work.